Thank you for considering becoming a registered Pet Partners Therapy Animal Team!

 FOR ALL ANIMALS

-There are a great many species that make wonderful visiting animals and can form a strong human-animal bond.
-Only domesticated animals may become Pet Partners Therapy Animals.
-Examples of Registered Pet Partners include: dogs, cats, guinea pigs, rabbits, domesticated rats, horses, llamas, donkeys, pot-bellied pigs, Cockatoos and African Gray Parrots.
+• There are a great many species that make wonderful visiting animals and can form a strong human-animal bond.
+The following species may become Pet Partners Therapy Animals: dogs, cats, guinea pigs, rabbits, domesticated rats, horses, donkeys, llamas, alpacas, pot-bellied pigs, and birds.

-• Must be at least 6 months old at the time of the team evaluation.
+• Pocket Pets, such as guinea pigs, rabbits and rats, must be at least 6 months old at the time of the team evaluation.

-• Must be at least 1 year old at the time of the team evaluation.
+• Dogs, cats, equines, llamas/alpacas, pigs and birds must be at least one year old at the time of the team evaluation.

 Prerequisites for the Human Partner

 As the handler, you should be able to:

 • Anticipate your animal's responses, behavior and positions

 • Advocate for the safety and well being of your animal at all times